ReliasLearning/angular-styleguide/a1/README.md

 ### Defer Controller Logic to Services
 ###### [Style [Y035](#style-y035)]

-  - Defer logic in a controller by delegating to services and factories.
+  - Defer logic in a controller by delegating to services.

     *Why?*: Logic may be reused by multiple controllers when placed within a service and exposed via a function.